fernando-jascovich/toggl-jira-sync/README.md

 ###In the future, we should:
 1. Add support and "link" between Toggl "workspace" and Jira "project"
+2. Handle closed issue status on Jira
-2. Encrypt local data saved
+3. Encrypt local data saved
-3. Put some UI :)
+4. Put some UI :)